yadunut/Notes/markdown/DF.md

 1. Crime suspected
 2. Preliminary assessment
-   - FI should determine occurence of incident and impact
-      - Know what to look out for
-      - List steps to be taken during investigation
-   - Evidence should be relevant and admissible
-      - Evidence that proves / disprove facts in case
-      - Admissible evidence that conforms to all regulations, states governing nature and manner in which it was obtained
 3. Obtain search warrant for seizure
 4. Perform first response procedures at crime scene
 5. Forensic duplication / imaging at forensic lab